cincuranet/blog/_posts/2009-09-19-230810-first-touches-on-code-only-in-ef4.md

 ---
+title: |
-title: "First touches on Code Only in EF4"
+  First touches on Code Only in EF4
 date: 2009-09-19T18:04:04Z
 tags:
   - Entity Framework